When and where?

 • have been used to justify censorship and new forms of surveillance.

 But this situation presents an opportunity as well as a crisis.
 For example, if women who express themselves on social media are targets of online violence in ways that men are not, this is partly because women’s expression online frequently is a threat to the status quo.

+How, then, to maximise this potential?
 Or, how to actively shift online norms to enable women, girls and other marginalised genders to actively participate in digital spaces with agency, autonomy, dignity – and ultimately, a sense of belonging?

-To help answer these questions, we welcome submissions that allow us to understand in greater depth
+To help answer these questions, we welcome submissions that allow us to understand in greater depth:

 • how the shift to a digital age has allowed such norm-questioning and norm-changing behavior to emerge, as well as how age-old norms are consolidated in new ways,